Cotex05/IntelliScout/README.md

 ## Usage
 - Select "URL" or "Search Term".
 - Enter input and a prompt.
-- Click "Extract and Analyze".# IntelliScout
+- Click "Extract and Analyze".